wfalkwallace/markaround/README.md

 - comments/actions
 - escapes `&amp;`, `&copy;` as & and © -- less-than and tags too
 - CONTENT: how do we keep all the content? not like wdjc where all content is of known form/reserved/constructed syntax.
-- whitespace matters! tabs and newlines are relevant now. but not always maybe? worth keeping in mind: may be trouble at the parser.
+- whitespace matters! tabs and newlines are relevant now. but not always maybe? worth keeping in mind: may be trouble at the parser. ---UPDATE: maybe all ID's?
 - `<hr>`'s
 - maybe even panels and things? code/pre? block quotes? hrm
 - footnote style links